 Creating a South African Invoice

 There are two types of tax invoices to consider, the Fill Tax Invoice Requirements and the Abridged Tax Invoice Requirements.
-The former applies to taxable supplies and services that are either equal to or greater than R5000, While the latter applies when the value of taxable supplies and service are less than R5000 but more than R50.
+The former applies to taxable supplies and services that are either equal to or greater than R5000, While the latter applies when the value of taxable supplies and services are less than R5000 but more than R50.

 Tax Invoices are to be issued within 21 days of supply with or without solicitation.